Azure/terraform-azurerm-avm-ptn-alz/README.md

 At the moment this repo demonstrates potential v.next configurations for the ALZ Terraform module.
 We have adopted a more modular approach and we hope we have addressed key asks, such as the ability to fully customise the management group hierarchy.

+The ALZ module proposal is focussed on management groups and policies, with separate modules being created for networking and management.

 The new proposed architecture contains two items:

 1. A new *provider* to perform the necessary data processing for policies, role assignments and management groups.